crabmusket/eightyeight.github.io/_drafts/development-versus-deployment-docker-and-haskell.md

 This post was prompted by a [recent discussion](https://www.reddit.com/r/haskell/comments/3bmzn8/how_can_i_improve_build_time_especially_on_docker/) about using Docker for Haskell development.
 The question was: how do I develop quickly using Docker, and avoid waiting for the container to be rebuilt all the time?
-My answer is - for a compiled language like Haskell - that you should be separating your development and deployment.
+My answer is that you should develop in one container, and deploy an _entirely different_ container.

 Now, this does sound odd, given that Docker was supposed to be the great equaliser between development and production environments.
-Docker sells itself on the idea that when we deploy a container, we're deploying exactly what we wrote and tested on.
+Docker sells itself on the idea that when we deploy a container, we're deploying to the exact environment that we developed and tested in.
-There are two disclaimers I'd like to make about this before I continue:
+There are two comments I'd like to make about this:

  * For compiled applications, environment matters less than applications that depend on a language runtime.
-   Once I have a binary, I can be a lot more lax about the environment I deploy it to.
- * You should be testing the containers that you deploy to production, even if you don't necessarily develop in them.
+ * You _should_ be testing the containers that you deploy to production, even if they're not the containers you did development in.
-   There's no reason to deploy a container with your development tools in it.
-   But once you've build your 'production' container, you should definitely test it locally and in staging before shipping it.

 With those points in mind, here's my process for using Docker for developing and deploying Haskell.